CatShape/ioBroker.ecoflow_catshape/README.md

 The device data delivered by the EcoFlow API, comes as one JSON-string containing all data (key-value pairs).
 It is called "quota".
 You can select to have this quota saved to the state "quota" every time the data is delivered.
 If you do not check this box, you can still force the adapter to fill this quota-state, by clearing the value of this state (set the value to empty-string).
-The adapter checks whether the state value is empty and if yes, it will fill the state.
+The adapter checks whether this state is empty and if yes, it will be filled.

 ## How the adapter works